|

 Cables run out the back and should be JUST long enough to reach the RAID cards which will

+be above it in the 270 and 5075.
 The Power connectors from the right side power supply have been re-worked to support four

 disk cans instead of the stock three.
 My theory is the power required by the fourth can is